-Opportunities will be sought to enhance their value to the local community as areas of recreation and, as appropriate, for their biodiversity, visual amenity, contribution to the character of the village and parish, contribution to local cultural heritage and to the general health and wellbeing of the community.
+6.3.2 Opportunities will be sought to enhance their value to the local community as areas of recreation and, as appropriate, for their biodiversity, visual amenity, contribution to the character of the village and parish, contribution to local cultural heritage and to the general health and wellbeing of the community.
 Within these areas no built development will be allowed except for small scale ancillary development that would help enhance the value of the area to the community and to encourage tourism.
-The Parish Council has designated Scaur Close Green as a Village Green under the Commons Act 2006, as amended by the Growth and Infrastructure Act 2013.
-See further discussion in Section 6.4 and Table 2.
-See Glossary for definition of amenity value.
+The Parish Council will seek to designate Scaur Close Green as a Village Green under the Commons Act 2006, as amended by the Growth and Infrastructure Act 2013.

-Policy D5: Local Green Space
+Policy D6: Protection of Local Green Spaces